daremat/es6-epf/README.md

 ```

 ##### Shuffle your cards
-We will use the server inside your /resources folder to handle the shuffle,
+We will use the server inside `/resources` ̀folder on this Git repository to handle the shuffle,
 * install and run the server
 ```sh
 cd ../resources/server